Lake kitespot in the colombian mountains

 - Yes

-How to get to Calima Lake and how to bring it about while you're there
+How to get to Calima Lake

 To reach Calima Lake, you can take a domestic flight from Bogota into Alfonso Bonilla Aragón International Airport, which serves the city of Cali, Colombia.
 From the airport or the city center, the lake is about a 2.5 to 3-hour drive by car.
 The route winds through scenic mountain roads and passes through several small towns before arriving at the lake near the town of Darién.
 Private transportation is the fastest and most convenient option, but regular buses and shared vans also run between Cali and Darién, especially on weekends and holidays when the lake becomes a popular getaway spot.